A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainable RL definitions and measurement

 \section{Explainable RL definitions and measurement}

-This section sets the ground for enhancing RL framework with explainability.
-Although various papers in this field make their efforts to give a precise definition of explainable RL, neither standard criteria nor clear consensus has been reached in the XRL community.
-Meanwhile, a large number of current works view being explainable as a kind of subjective perception that is unnecessary to focus on.
-Such a vague definition will hinder the understanding of XRL papers and evaluation metrics of XRL frameworks.
-After reviewing the existing literature, we make further detailed descriptions of the XRL concepts and summarize the current evaluation metrics of XRL.
+This section establishes the foundation for integrating explainability into frameworks.
+Although numerous studies in this field have attempted to establish a precise definition of explainable RL, neither standardized criteria nor a clear consensus have emerged within the research community.
+Moreover, many current studies treat explainability as a subjective perception that does not require rigorous analysis.
+This conceptual ambiguity impedes both the development of the XRL research and the standardized evaluation metrics for XRL frameworks.
+Following a comprehensive review of existing literature, we provide a detailed conceptual analysis of XRL and categorize current evaluation metrics for XRL systems.